nnamon/nightsoferised/sessions/session4/session4.md

 New Gem = 0
 ```

-An odd thing, if we didn't know about integer overflows, happened.
+An odd thing happened (if you didn't know about integer overflows).
 We expected
 for the new gem to have the value 256, but it contains 0 instead.
 Why exactly
 does this happen though?
 If we look at the size of an `unsigned char`, it is an
 unsigned data type that occupies 1 byte in memory.
 1 byte is 8 bits.
 Since it is